 - “I’m going to go broke.”

-Since lawyers are trained to consider what can go wrong in analyzing professional cases, they’re particularly prone to catastrophic thinking.
+Since lawyers are trained to consider what can go wrong in analyzing professional cases, they’re particularly prone to negative thoughts.
 This can provoke fear and anxiety, which can easily lead to a loss of motivation, procrastination, and excessive rumination.
+Combine that with the fact that we’re all collectively grieving the loss of life as we know it, and you’ve got a veritable breeding ground for negative thoughts.

 As humans, we perform better and can think more accurately and creatively when we’re calm.
 Managing your thoughts and feelings throughout the day can help you stay energized, productive, and focused.

-Here are a few simple, yet powerful tips:
+Here are a few simple, yet powerful tips to help get you through times when business is slow:

 Your mind will naturally try to weave together a narrative, even when you only have a few facts.
 For example, if it’s been a week since new work has come in, you might tell yourself it means that you will never get new work.

 Our brains do this automatically to try to predict the future and keep us physically safe from harm.
-However, this instinct is not helpful in the context of reacting to a slow period for your law firm.
+However, this instinct is not helpful in the context of reacting to a slow period for your law firm—even in the middle of what very much looks like an economic downturn.

 Lawyers are particularly prone to this type of pessimistic thinking, since the worst-case-scenario thinking that is necessary for prudent lawyers in analyzing cases can lead to catastrophic thinking in contemplating events in the rest of a lawyer’s life.

-Dispute any catastrophic scenarios with the facts, as if you were advocating on your own behalf against an adversary.
-For example, the thought “I’m going to go out of business,” can be countered with “I’ve survived slowdowns before” and “it’s only been a few days since a new case has come in.”
+Dispute any overly negative scenarios with the facts, as if you were advocating on your behalf against an adversary.
+For example, the thought “I’m going to go out of business,” can be countered with “I’ve survived slowdowns before” and “we still have clients, who we have good relationships with, and who will be happy to refer others to us when things are better.”

 2. Remember the facts